 We address regional transportation needs through our participation in the Mid-Hudson Valley Transportation Management Area (TMA).
 A TMA is a federal designation used to classify Urbanized Areas with populations of 200,000 or more.
 The Poughkeepsie-Newburgh NY-NJ Urbanized Area, with a population of over 423,000, includes parts of Dutchess, Orange, and Ulster Counties in New York, and Passaic County in New Jersey.

 The Metropolitan Planning Organizations (MPOs) in Dutchess, Orange, and Ulster counties partner to address regional transportation issues and meet TMA planning requirements.
 This includes work on a Congestion Management Process and Regional Transit Study, and the sub-allocation of federal transit funds across the region.
 Although part of a TMA, each MPO is still responsible for coordinating transportation planning within their respective county.

 Federal law requires that a TMA develop a Congestion Management Process (CMP) to identify how it will quantify, evaluate, and manage congestion throughout a region’s transportation network.
 Our current CMP, adopted in 2019, establishes a four-step process to define, measure, and manage congestion.
 It incorporates new data sources, tools, and best practices from the National Performance Management Research Data Set (NPMRDS).
 The NPMRDS, created from wireless vehicle probe data, is procured by FHWA to assist states and MPOs with measuring travel performance on the National Highway System (NHS).

-The current CMP follows earlier efforts in 2005, 2006, and 2011, which are available on our publications page.
+The current CMP builds on earlier efforts in 2005, 2006, and 2011, which are available on our publications page.